The Healing Syrup of The Turks: Pekmez

 Rosehip Pekmez

-However, this Viagra effect doesn't come from pekmez, but harnup.
-Pekmez is a boiled juice, honey-like, and typically made from grapes.
+However, this Viagra effect doesn’t come from pekmez, but harnup.
+Pekmez is a boiled fruit juice, honey-like, and typically made from grapes.
 The Turks use almost all Anatolian fruits such as mulberries, pomegranates, apples, plums, rosehip, sugar beets, pears, watermelon, carob bean and so on.
-Zile, Kırşehir, Gaziantep and Hatay regions are for producing the best pekmez in Turkey.
+Zile, Kırşehir, Gaziantep and Hatay regions are famous for producing the best pekmez in Turkey.
 It is important however, to not get confused on the naming of this juice, which varies from province to province.
 In Gaziantep, pekmez is named ağda, çalma in Kırşehir, bulama in Balıkesir and masara in Maraş province.
 In other lands of surrounding the Mediterranean Sea pekmez has a further array of names, such as arrope, mostarda, vin cotto or petimezi…

 The production of Pekmez by the Turks dates back to the 11th century when they first arrived in the Anatolia region, the homeland of grapes, and learnt how to produce wine from the local Christians.
 As time went by the production of wine was replaced by production of grapes, but still the wine production continued, even during the Ottoman period.
 Pekmez would become the Turks favourite method to sweeten their dishes and sweets.
-In a short time they would begin to obtain pekmez from almost every that contains glucose.
+In a short time they would begin to obtain pekmez from almost every fruit that contains glucose.
 It was only in the 1950s when the demand for sugar increased greatly and the production of pekmez therefore decreased across the country.
 Nonetheless, pekmez remains one of the most important traditional foods produced in Turkey.

 Preparing Pekmez